 This year the Mid-Autumn Festival, also known as the Moon Festival, lands on September 8th.
-Last year we showed you how to make highly inauthentic but very delicious American Mooncakes to celebrate this great Chinese holiday.
+Other years we’ve shown you how to make real Coconut Mooncakes or the highly inauthentic but very delicious American Mooncakes to celebrate this great Chinese holiday.
 This year we are featuring another traditional aspect of the Moon Festival–lantern riddles.

 Chinese lantern riddles are incredibly hard to crack, since the very nature of characters makes complicated and brain-bending puns, double meanings and homonyms much more common than in English.
 This also makes the riddles nearly impossible to translate effectively into English.
 For example, one riddle was translated for me as: